Click on the camera model in list to toggle visibility. Zooming is enabled. Use the resize box to resize the chart and list.

 The shape of the curve can tell you something about the amplifier circuitry of the camera.

-Jagged curves, like the Nikon D3S show evidence of a separate amplifier for intermediate ISO.
+Jagged curves, like the Nikon D3S show evidence of digital scaling (or a separate amplifier) for intermediate ISO.

 Straight curves, like the Nikon D7000, show evidence of being dominated by photosite read noise.